-- Loss of a playtime.
-During this time, children will complete an appropriate learning task set by the class teacher, often work missed in class time or have a short period of reflection and complete a note; - Short term removal from class there are times when it may be helpful for a child to be removed from a situation or a problem for a short period of time.
-On these occasions children may be sent to the phase team leader with their work team; - Parental meeting if teachers become concerned about a pupil's on-going behaviour pattern, their parents will be invited to school to discuss the matter, initially with the classteacher and their phase leader; - Lunchbreak time out in the school library to reflect on their actions with a senior leader
+- Loss of a playtime; - Referral to Calm Club.
+During this time, children will complete an appropriate rReflective task set by the class teacher; - Removed from a situation or a problem for a short period of time;

+On these occasions, we will aim to hold a parental/carer meeting-this is because teachers become concerned about a pupil's on-going behaviour pattern.
+The parents/ carers will be invited to school to discuss the matter, initially with the class teacher and their phase leader;

-- Discussion with the Headteacher -The next incidence of repeated inappropriate behaviour choices will result in the Headteacher involving parents and carers in discussion to resolve the behaviour concerns together; - Recording of concerns- If a child swears using inappropriate language or physically hurts an adult or child using inappropriate physical behaviour, this must be logged on Myconcern.
-Parents will be notified, usually by class teachers, at the end of the school day;
+Discussion with the Headteacher/ Assistant Headteacher -The next incidence of repeated inappropriate behaviour choices will result in the Headteacher involving parents and carers in discussion to resolve the behaviour concerns together.

+9. Recording of behaviour concerns

+If a child swears using inappropriate language or physically hurts an adult or child using inappropriate physical behaviour, this must be logged on Myconcern.
+Parents/Carers will be notified, usually by class teachers, at the end of the school day.

 In the event of a child being seriously violent to another child or adult, the parents will be contacted immediately.
 When responding to incidents, adults will seek to understand what has triggered the poor behaviour choices in a child and ensure that any identified concerns are recorded on Myconcern and acted upon.